 - How to tie a figure eight on a bight with a double half-fisherman stopper knot

 - And lots of other things too.

 The next time you need to teach someone else a skill, use this framework to help you put your material and plan together.
 Walk through the components, and confirm you can actually do what you want to teach them.
 Teach yourself how to do it in a mirror.
 Verbalize every step as you walk through it, as though someone were following along with you.
 It sounds silly, but it works.
-If you’re prepared, as an instructor, and can take people through all five phases, you’ll have truly set them up for success in the future.
+If you’re prepared as an instructor, and can take people through all five phases, you’ll have a much better shot at setting them up for success in the future.